dbleiweiss13/readme_generator/README.md

 Use the following command to start the application:

-node index.js
+npm start

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at dbleiweiss123@gmail.com.
+If you have any questions about the repo, open an issue or contact me directly at dbleiweiss@fortitudedev.com.
 You can find more of my work at [dbleiweiss13](https://github.com/dbleiweiss13/).